rsolorio/SoloPlayerH/README.md

 ### Album Art Color Palette
 The application gets a list of dominant colors for each album art, and you can customize the colors of player view for each individual album art.

-### Playlists and Filters
-A playlist is a static list of tracks selected by the user.
-A playlist and its selected tracks are saved in the database.
-The content of a playlist never changes unless the user adds/removes tracks.

-A filter is a dynamic list of tracks based on criteria created by the user.
-The filter and the criteria are saved in the database, but not the list of tracks.
-Every time a filter is executed the result might be different.
-All information provided by the user (rating, play count, mood, language, etc) on a song can be used to build filters.

 ### And More...
 - 0-5 rating mechanism